diagrid-labs/dapr-on-aks/README.md

 ## 6. Clean-up

-Follow these steps to remove all the cloud resources created in this how-to guide.
+Follow these steps to remove all the apps, components and cloud resources created in this how-to guide.

 1. Navigate to the resources folder and run this command to delete the services and state resources: